TheInventorMan/arXiv-title-generator/README.md

 The vocabulary size is 74, and this includes alphanumeric characters and other symbols.
 The output layer is then passed into a character map to translate softmax outputs into a character.

 ### Update:
 I also decided to tune the GPT-2 network with the same dataset and the results are _disconcertingly_ realistic.
-Results are after that of the original network.
+Results are [here](#Results (GPT-2 Network):).

 <p>&nbsp;</p>